 Every day you are presented with choices: Soup or salad?
 Go to the gym or binge watch Netflix?
-Professional Technology Organization (PTO), IT support provider or an internal IT department?
+Professional Technology Organization (PTO), IT provider or an internal IT department?

 Okay, so the last one isn’t a daily question, but it is a decision every organization needs to make because it affects daily operations.
-The right IT support provider will sync technology plans to overall strategy, drive growth and keep systems running smoothly.
+The right IT provider will sync technology plans to overall strategy, drive growth and keep systems running smoothly.
 To take advantage of these opportunities you need to know which level of IT support is right for you.